conorbmurphy/galvanizereference/README.md

 * `xbar`: sample mean
 * `i.i.d.`: independent, identically distributed (refers to when draws from X are not dependent on previous draws and fall into the same distribution)
 * `lambda`:

+Hat means it refers to the sample, not the population

+Maximum Likelihood Estimation (MLE) chooses the parameter(s) that maximize the likelihood of observing our given sample.

 ### Bayes Theorum ###